How to untangle headphone wires – 10 easy ways

 There you have it – How to untangle headphone wires

-Follow these tips, and you’ll be able to keep your headphones organized and tangle-free.
+Follow these tips, and you can keep your headphones organized and tangle-free.
 Nothing is more annoying than a broken headphone cable due to tangling, so take the necessary precautions, and your headphones will last much longer!

 Which method do you use to prevent your headphones from tangling?
 Let us know in the comments below!